worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

-Our small asteroids are largely similar to our large ones.
-Differences include addition of the `small` tag, the less random approach to initial placement, the higher speed, and the selection of one of four different possible small asteroid sprites.
+Our small asteroids are mostly similar to our large ones.
+Differences include the addition of the `small` tag, the less random approach to initial placement, the higher speed, and the selection of one of four different possible small asteroid sprites.

 To make our game true to the original *Asteroids*, we should give the player more points for destroying these fast, small asteroids.
 Find and modify the bullet–asteroid collision code as below: